maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

-- [Prebuilds](https://www.gitpod.io/docs/prebuilds): Instead of running the init task for a workspace when you actually launch a new workspace, Gitpod runs it whenever you push to your repository (you have full control over when, e.g. for every push to the main branch and every pull request).
-Chances are that by the time you actually want to launch a new workspace the init task has completed already and workspace initialization feels instant.
+- [Prebuilds](https://www.gitpod.io/docs/prebuilds): Instead of running the init task for a workspace when you actually launch a new workspace, Gitpod runs it whenever you push to your repository (you have full control over when e.g. for every push to the main branch and every pull request).
+Chances are that by the time you actually want to launch a new workspace the init task has been completed already and workspace initialization feels instant.
 - [Browser extension](https://www.gitpod.io/docs/browser-extension): Gitpod's
   browser extension turns repository pages of [GitHub](https://github.com/),